HussnainQuresshi/use-context-hook/README.md

 ## Acknowledgements

 This package was created with the help and inspiration from the article ["Use Context Selector Demystified"](https://dev.to/romaintrotard/use-context-selector-demystified-4f8e) by Romain Trotard.
-The article provides valuable insights into the usage of `use-context-selector` and served as a reference during the development of this package.
+The article provides valuable insights into the usage of `useContextHook` and served as a reference during the development of this package.
 I would like to express my gratitude to Romain Trotard for sharing their knowledge and contributing to the community.